Retina & Vitreous Diseases

 Read More about Retinal Vein Occlusion

 Tears occur when the vitreous pulls away from the retina.
-Liquid that passes through the tear and settles under the retina can separate the retina from the back wall of the eye, resulting in a retinal detachment.
+The liquid that passes through the tear and settles under the retina can separate the retina from the back wall of the eye, resulting in a retinal detachment.

 Read More About Retinal Tear & Detachments